 David Livingston, LMFT: I think what you’re saying is exactly maybe the most important part of it because.
 It’s one thing to just publish a number and send it out.
 One hundred thousand people have died in a year from overdose.
 You know, unlike covert, COVID felt like it was going to affect everybody and that there was a mandate as a society and a culture, and it was used that because it was so, you know, you really saw you got to see the power of even in a divided culture right now over many, many things, you’ve got to see the power of people wanting to be protective of themselves and other people and what a society can do in terms of coming together and trying to sort of end something that is potentially dangerous to everybody and not good for anyone.
 And this is the same thing.
 This is this isn’t good for anyone.
 And yet, as you say, Clare, the silence is profound.
 You know, it’s you know, and I think partly because most people see it as something that’s affecting other people and not affecting them.
 And significantly, that can be true, you know?

 David Livingston, LMFT: I don’t know how you overcome that.
 You know, that would be something to really think about.
 And maybe it’s what you’re saying about social media and people who are.
-But there has to be so many people who get involved and it has to continue, if you remember with COVID.
+But there has to be so many people who get involved and it has to continue if you remember with COVID.
 I mean, it was nonstop and you know, I’d get my phone would be dinging nonstop with, you know, there was a report coming from everywhere for, you know, a year.
-It was the weight of it was so profound that it became part of people’s consciousness in a way that that that I hadn’t seen anything else sort of in my lifetime really sort of be dealt with that type of gravity.
+It was the weight of it was so profound that it became part of people’s consciousness in a way that that that I had not seen anything else sort of in my lifetime really sort of be dealt with that type of gravity.
 And we could do that with this, too.
 We could absolutely do this with this too.
-It would just take a willingness to do it and you’d have to get the media and, you know, social media, the the the media in general and political entities.
+It would just take a willingness to do it and you’d have to get the media and, you know, social media, the media in general and political entities.
 And you’d also have to get the government to all just bear down on it at a level together.
 But it’s possible.

 Clare Waismann, RAS/SUDCC: It’s it’s possible.
 And I think each one of us starting something, number one, makes people feel good, that they are being productive.
 They’re helping something.
 And um.
 I think it is a combination of people together trying to reach the same goal.
 Even, you know, if they decide to go through different paths of reaching the goal, the goal is the same.
 Now can you just imagine, as David was saying, because my phone the last two years pinned for every time ICUs are getting full or every day showed us how many more cases have been tested, how many more cases got positive?
 Can you imagine if our phones would ping every day of how many overdoses that day?
 And if we put, we don’t need to put a name to it, but we can put an age.
 You know, we can put, uh, you know, a 15-year-old boy, uh, 18-year-old girl.
 We can, you know, something.